basti2342/retweet-bot/README.md

 Docker containers are meant to be stateless, so any files saved will be lost when the container stops running.
 To store the savepoint file, the docker container uses [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse) to mount a Google Cloud Storage bucket and saves the file there.
 GCS was chosen because it has an [always free tier](https://cloud.google.com/free/docs/always-free-usage-limits).
 1. Create a Google Cloud account.
 Under storage, create a regional bucket (free).
 2. In `start.sh`, put your bucket name
 3. [Create and download a service account JSON google key](https://cloud.google.com/storage/docs/authentication#generating-a-private-key).
 This gives the bot access to your bucket.
-May now be required if you're running docker on a Google Compute Engine instance.
+(This may not be required if you're running docker on a Google Compute Engine instance.)
 4. Put the key in the same folder as `retweet.py` and rename it to `google-key.json`

 #### Run docker container